jstg004/blockchain_research/blockchain_notes00.md

 3. _modularity_
    * parts of the Ethereum protocol should be designed to be as modular and separable as possible
-   * Etherium development should be maximally done so as to benefit the entire cryptocurrency ecosystem
+   * Ethereum development should be maximally done so as to benefit the entire cryptocurrency ecosystem
 4. _agility_
    * details of the Ethereum protocol are not set in stone